5z3f/lastchaos-classic-emulator/README.md

 # setup
 ```
-Import lastchaos.sql to into your database and set connection details in the .env file
+Import lastchaos.sql into your database and set connection details in the .env file

 > npm install